-But given the timing of Haddon’s last appointment, Clay said someone at the hospital must have known that they wouldn’t be going back there.
+But given the timing of Haddon’s last appointment, Clay also wonders if someone at the hospital that day knew they wouldn’t be going back there.

 “And no one said not one word that this is coming,” Anthony said.

-Megan Herndon clenches a fist as LaNell Anthony speaks.
+Megan Herndon clenches a fist as Clay Anthony speaks.
 “I just feel (Walton) doesn’t want our kids there.”